Get Rid of the Tin Cup MentalityFeb 22, 2021

 Fundraisers give people the opportunity to participate in the great work their nonprofits are doing every day—savings lives, changing lives, protecting our earth, reaching out to those who have no one to turn to.
 Start thinking about your career as the most noble profession you could find.

 If you’re having trouble convincing your board, your CEO or the rest of your staff, you need to begin inculcating the Culture of Philanthropy in your nonprofit.
-Sign up for our newsletter on this page and ask for the Assessing Your Philanthropic Culture form.
-You might be surprised small things like the location of your office, the title of your chief fundraiser, can make or break your philanthropic culture.
+Sign up for our newsletter, if you don’t already receive it, and ask for the Assessing Your Philanthropic Culture form.
+You might be surprised to earn that small things like the location of your office, the title of your chief fundraiser, can make or break your philanthropic culture.
 And donors notice these things.
 If you need help, bring in a consultant to talk with your staff and board about how important philanthropy is in your organization.
-Take our course, Fundraising as a Career https://www.lindalysakowski.com/fundraising-as-a-career-course.